Reopening to the Public

 If you are sick, have a cough or fever, have any health conditions that might make you susceptible to illness or are considered high-risk, we ask that you please stay home.

-During our initial reopening period, some spaces may be closed.
-Our Hands on History Room will be closed until further notice.
-The auditorium will reopen when our onsite public programming resumes, with social distancing protocols in place.
+During our intial reopening period, some spaces may be closed.
+The auditorum will reopen with our onsite public programming resumes, with social distancing protocols in place.

 Social distancing is required and will be enforced; parties may remain together; children must stay with adults at all times.